perayepat/MasterVault/MasterVault/Practice Exam 1.md

 	![[Pasted image 20220808163651.png]]

-**Q:** Which feature is available for stored properties, but not computed properties ?
+**Q:** Which feature is available for stored properties, but not computed properties?
 	**A: Type Inference**
 	> Computed properties must explicitly declare their type.
 Stored properties can let the compiler infer their type.